cloakware-ctf/rhme3-writeups/climate_controller_catastrophe/notes.md

 ### cert_check_valid_6297
 I think I can overflow this, I need to set buffer1 and buffer2 small,because the total needs to be less than 256 bytes (possibly 254), but each chunk can overflow a 100 byte buffer, so I could easily get 100 bytes of overflow, which should be enough to exploit.

+## Getting my Payload to the Injection Point
+I need to drop ~200 bytes at EEPROM:0x40 (aka 0x1040).

+Things that write there:
+	load_default_cert_4eea
+		- writes the default certs that I have in my load maybe sub_ca3
+		- writes to Y+8..9, which is argument rx22
+		- comes from jmb_parsing_CFC, Y+7..8, which is Y+(B..C)[2], which is argument rx24
+		- comes from sub_1094, Y+2..3, which is argument rx24
+		- comes from main_loop_2c8b, Y+9..10
+		- possible, not easy to check